Generation

 }'

-• Find your newly created product on the list
+• Refresh your Chromium browser.
+This will cause your newly created product to appear on the Product Catalog.

-• We will use this product_id to create a new order.
-Replace <placeholder> in the below command with your product_id:
+• We will use this product_id to create a new order:

 curl -X POST https://demoshop.skyramp.dev/api/v1/orders \